 The Hollywood Museum posted a video of some of Dvore's work, which includes commentary by the artist about some of his most famous designs.
 Check it out below and let us know what you think about the artist's work and his passing in the Comments section at the end of the article.

 What do you think about Dvore's work in Hollywood and his creation of Y&R's signature brush-stroke logo?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.